Nilusche/GologGym/README.md

 # Start
 ## Creating Your Golog Environment
 To create a custom Golog environment, follow these steps:
-1. *Define Your Golog Program*: Create a Golog program that specifies the behavior and logic of your environment.
+1. **Define Your Golog Program**: Create a Golog program that specifies the behavior and logic of your environment.
-2. *Implement the Environment*: Instantiate the Golog Environment with the GologState and GologActions
+2. **Implement the Environment**: Instantiate the Golog Environment with the GologState and GologActions
-3. *Register the Environment*: Register the environment using the `register` function
+3. **Register the Environment**: Register the environment using the `register` function

 # Examples
 Check out the examples folder for various sample Golog programs and environments.
 These examples demonstrate how to create and interact with different Golog-based environments.
-* Blocksworld Example: Environment Implementation can be found in blocksworld_golog.py
+* **Blocksworld Example**: Environment Implementation can be found in blocksworld_golog.py
-* Pacman Example: Environment Implementation can be found in pacman_golog.py
+* **Pacman Example**: Environment Implementation can be found in pacman_golog.py